THE EMU AND THE ORANGE

 Sue ran at it, waving it over to the other side of the road.
 It passed, horn blaring.
 Bastard, Sue thought.
 I could be marooned out here.

 She went back, looked at the bird.
 The bird looked at her.
-Such piercing eyes.
-She wondered whether it was in shock.
+Piercing eyes, she thought, wondering whether it was in shock.
 How can I lift it into the car?
 It’s at least fifty kilograms.

 She needed somebody else.
 She looked both ways.
 Nothing.
 Why hadn’t the other car stopped?
 People didn’t care these days.

 Another motor sounded in the distance.
 Sue ran and switched on her headlights, sprinted into the other lane to wave the approaching vehicle down.
 This time she would stand her ground.